mrintegrate/after-layoffs/README.md

 <p>A memberx would have the broadest access without having full admin access.
 This role is reserved for member’s of the layoff group.</p>

-## For this application, the following channel categories are recommended:
+## For this project, the following channel categories are recommended:
 #### Public to All - Allies and Alumni Chat
 <p>A fully public section available to all that join the server.</p>